 Adding Documents to Your WooCommerce Products

 When you install the extension, the configuration is a single option of a default Products Document title.

 Next you will find an option for Product Documentations as a tab on the product page.
 You are able to override the title you set in your WooCommerce settings.
 You can also toggle the documents on and off here.

-We can easily add as many documents as we want by adding the name, label and the URL, either for the page or the PDF of the document.
+You can easily add as many sections and documents as you want by adding the name, label and the URL, either for the page or the PDF of the document.

 The Products Document Widget

 If you prefer to have the documents in the sidebar you can add the WooCommerce Product Documents widget.